SalesforceCommerceCloud/pwa-kit/README.md

 -   We use the `develop` branch for normal feature development.
 -   We use `release-` branches to review and release release-candidates.
--   We use `master` to release production-quality versions of the SDK.

 When we release, we always make a "normal" or a "hotfix" release.
 Hotfixes are something we _only_ do when we have found a bug in a released package and that we